rosanafcunha/website_rosanafcunha/content/post/MV_Awards/index.md

 ---
 ---

-This month the Sciences Collection Managers team at [Museums Victoria](https://museumsvictoria.com.au) has been nominated in the category Embrace Award for Service, and I could not be more proud of our group.
+This month the Sciences Collection Managers team at [Melbourne Museum](https://museumsvictoria.com.au) has been nominated in the category Embrace Award for Service, and I could not be more proud of our group.
+What a wonderful news!

 ---